paxdotdev/pax/lab-journal-zb.md

             sit on ExpandedNodes as PropertiesCoproduct, we either need to refactor control-flow properties to fit into PropertiesCoproduct (cleaner), or special-case control flow properties as Optional fields on ExpandedNodes (similar in shape to InstantiationArgs)
-        [ ] Punch through the above refactor into codegen, templates, and specs [ ] Refactor internals of control-flow to be stateless + expansion-friendly, patching into the new PropertiesCoproduct variants:
+        [ ] Punch through the above refactor into codegen, templates, and specs [ ] In particular, manage control flow + instantiation args; pack into PropertiesCoproduct instead of special flags
+        [ ] Refactor internals of control-flow to be stateless + expansion-friendly, patching into the new PropertiesCoproduct variants:
             [ ] Repeat
                 [x] Remove ComponentInstance from Repeat